jessepav/lacygoill-wiki-backup/vim/feature_request.md

     endfu

 But it was not reliable; often, the whole command history would be cleared.
-Besides, there were  other issues (didn't support Nvim, failed  to remove a line containing a literal carriage return, ...).
+Besides,  there were  other issues  (it  failed to  remove a  line containing  a literal carriage return, ...).